Beijing gave Manila P191M since 2006

 In response, the Social Welfare chief cited the importance of international solidarity, saying, “As we continue to assess the damage brought by the typhoon, further assistance is needed for the recovery and rehabilitation of the typhoon victims.
 Every help we can get locally and internationally is welcome as long as no conditions are attached and based on what we need.”

-“I would like to thank the Chinese people and its government for being responsive to the Filipino people’s needs, especially in times of crisis.
+“I would like to thank the Chinese people and their government for being responsive to the Filipino people’s needs, especially in times of crisis.
 This solidarity reflects the type of development China pursues.
 I am confident that both the Philippines and China share the same ideals for humanity,” she added.
-NELSON S. BADILLA